brunogaspar/laravel-starter-kit/README.md

 ## Laravel 4 - Starter Kit

-This is a Laravel 4 Starter Kit, it will help you getting started with Laravel 4.
+This is a Laravel 4 Starter Kit and it will help you getting started with Laravel 4.

-It includes examples on how to use the framework itselff and how to use some packages, like the awesome [Sentry 2](https://github.com/cartalyst/sentry) package.
+It includes examples on how to use the framework itself and how to use some packages, like the awesome [Sentry 2](https://github.com/cartalyst/sentry) package.

 -----